stephenyeargin/unfollow-5000/README.md

 ## Usage

-### `rake followers` or `rake followers[25]`
+### `rake followers`

 This generates a file called `assholes.txt` of your latest followers, depending on the number provided.
-Defaults to 100.
+It will automatically skip users you are following.

 **Important:** After this file is created, edit and save it, removing legitimate followers.
-If you skip this step, you will block/report your friends. :flushed:
+If you skip this step, you will block/report real followers. :flushed:

 ### `rake spam`